Yash-mq/streamlit-enrolments-app/readme.md

 ## Features

-- Load and preprocess student enrolment data from Snowflake.
+- Load and preprocess student enrolment data from Snowflake using a random seed.
 - Manually generate question-answer pairs from 50 rows of data.
 - Fine-tune or use a pre-trained BERT model to answer questions.
 - Display 30 random rows of data and provide answers based on user queries.